keelimeguy/GoServerSkeleton/README.md

 # Go Server Skeleton
 A skeleton for making website servers in Go

+My goal is to modify this so that it's a little be more semantically organized, and there is a clear delineation between dependencies/module type codeblocks and their examples

 ## Usage
 Build and run server with:
     `make && ./run`